HIV vs. AIDS: What is the difference?

 - swollen lymph nodes

-It should be noted that not everyone with HIV will experience these symptoms.
-Some people with HIV do not experience symptoms for 10 years or more.
+Not everyone with HIV will experience these symptoms.
+Some people do not experience symptoms for 10 years or more.

 Clinical latency stage symptoms

 During stage 2, the virus is active but reproduces at very low levels.
-People in this stage may experience only mild symptoms, or none at all.
+At this stage, there may be only mild symptoms, or none at all.

 - blotches under the skin or in the mouth and nose

 - neurological issues including memory loss

 - sores in the mouth, anus, or genitals